Drakula halála

 Drakula halála is an Austrian silent film that was co-written and directed by Károly Lajthay.
 The film was the first appearance of Count Dracula from Bram Stoker's novel Dracula (1897), though the film does not follow the plot of the novel.

 Production went from 1920 to 1921.
 The film allegedly premiered in Vienna in 1921, though no information regarding this has been found in Austria trade publications, and was released in Hungary in 1923.
 The film is considered lost, with only four publicity photographs of the film and a novel adaptation of the film surviving.
+In 2024, an attempt to remake the film was published, based on surviving information about the original.

 Plot

 Note: As this film is considered lost, exact plot details are difficult to determine.
 This plot summary is based on an adaptation of the film which was published in the form of a short novel.
 While this adaptation has been described as "evidently intended to be quite faithful", its exact accuracy to the film remains uncertain.

 Mary Land, a poor seamstress, visits her dying father in an insane asylum.
 While there, Mary encounters an inmate who insists he is the immortal Dracula.
 Mary's father dies, and she is invited to spend the night at the asylum.
 In the night, Dracula abducts Mary to his castle and forces her to attend a wedding ceremony.
 At the end of the ceremony, Mary uses a cross to repel Dracula and escapes the castle.

 Mary is found by some locals who take her home and send for a doctor.
 After some days treating Mary, the doctor is forced to leave to tend to an injury.
 The doctor is taken on a strange and dangerous route, and his sleigh driver admits to having been bribed to take him this way by a man whose description matches Dracula.
 Back at the house, a fallen lamp sets Mary's room on fire, forcing her to flee.

 At this point, Mary wakes up back at the asylum, unsure if her ordeal was real or merely a dream.
 The inmates gather in the asylum's garden, where one of them produces a loaded revolver.
 Seeking a chance to prove his immortality, Dracula asks the man to shoot him.
 The bullet hits Dracula's heart, killing him.
 George, Mary's fiancé, arrives at the asylum to collect her.
 As nurses are carrying Dracula's body, a notebook falls from his pocket entitled "Diary of My Immortal Life and Adventures", which a frightened Mary tells George to discard.